When it comes to editing a PDF file on Mac, you have two choices — upload the PDF to an online conversion service, or

 If you are in a hurry, and you only have several non-confidential PDFs to edit, go for online PDF editing services like PDFescape.
 Simply open a web browser, upload your PDF file, and start editing.

-Note: we suggest you not to upload any private or confidential documents due to security concerns.
+Note: we recommend you not to upload any private or confidential documents due to security concerns.
 Because your PDF files are going to be uploaded elsewhere in the cloud you can’t control or access.